VictorBerbenets/Cache/README.md

 you want to generate and run for chosen cache.
 There's limit: N <= 150.
 If you enter greater number, it sets in 150.
 ## How to run compare program:
+If you want compare lfu and perfect caches then do:
 ```
 cd Compare/
 bash ./compare N
 ```
-Instead **N** you should enter number of files which will be generated and compared lfu and perfect caches.
-After that you can see a generated file called `comparing.txt` with differences.
+Instead **N** you should enter number of files which will be generated.
+After that you can see a generated file called `comparing.txt` with differences for each file.